bitextor/bitextor/README.md

 We expect this project to be compatible with latest version of all previous dependencies.
 So that, the easiest way to install these Python libraries is using the tool pip (https://pypi.python.org/pypi/pip).
 To install all the basic libraries at the same time, you can simply run:

-`user@pc:~$ sudo pip install python-Levenshtein tensorflow keras iso-639 langid nltk regex h5py`
+`user@pc:~$ sudo pip3 install python-Levenshtein tensorflow keras iso-639 langid nltk regex h5py`

 Most of these pip packages are also available in the repositories of many Unix-based systems, but usually `pip` ones are more updated.